NiewidzialnyCzlowiek/distributed-monitor/README.md

-# distributed-monitor
+## Distributed monitor

-A monitor implementation for distributed systems created using c++ and ZMQ and realised as a university project.
+This is an implementation of simplified distributed monitor.
+The communication is handled using ZMQ.